Hizb ut-Tahrir: Kyrgyzstan

-Hizb ut-Tahrir was banned in Kyrgyzstan around late 2004, but as that time there were an estimated 3,000–5,000 HT members there.
+Hizb ut-Tahrir was banned in Kyrgyzstan around late 2004, but as of that time there were an estimated 3,000–5,000 HT members there.

 Until sometime before 2004, the Kyrgyz government was "the most tolerant" of all Central Asian regimes towards HT—allowing leaflet distribution—and HT Central Asian headquarters was moved here from Uzbekistan.

 However, the party increased in "confidence and audacity" and in October 2004 was declared the "most significant extremist forces" in Kyrgyzstan.

 Tajikistan

 As of 2004, there were an estimated 3,000–5,000 HT members in Tajikistan.

 About 60,000 people lost their lives in Tajikistan's 1992 to 1997 civil war where Islamists and liberal democrats fought against the Soviet old guard and unrest remains as of 2016.

 Hizb ut-Tahrir activity in Tajikistan is primarily in the north near the Fergana Valley.
-In 2005, The Tajik government arrested 99 members of Hizb ut-Tahrir and 58 members in 2006.
+In 2005, the Tajik government arrested 99 members of Hizb ut-Tahrir and 58 members in 2006.
 In 2007, Tajik courts convicted two HT members and sentenced them to 10 1/2 and 9 3/4 years respectively.

 Membership in Hizb ut-Tahrir is illegal and members are subject to arrest and imprisonment.